Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

-The CD4 count is the most important laboratory indicator of immune function in HIV-infected patients.
+The CD4 count is the most important laboratory indicator of immune function in patients with HIV.
 It is also the strongest predictor of subsequent disease progression and survival according to findings from clinical trials and cohort studies.11,12 CD4 counts are highly variable; a significant change (2 standard deviations) between 2 tests is approximately a 30% change in the absolute count, or an increase or decrease in CD4 percentage by 3 percentage points.
-Monitoring of lymphocyte subsets other than CD4 (e.g., CD8, CD19) has not proven clinically useful, is more expensive, and is not routinely recommended (BIII).
+Monitoring of lymphocyte subsets other than CD4 (e.g., CD8, CD19) has not proven clinically useful and is more expensive than monitoring CD4 count alone; therefore, it is not routinely recommended (BIII).

 Use of CD4 Count for Initial Assessment